skatkov/stoic/README.md

 I wrote this tool out of frustration with existing note-taking apps (everything has to be in the cloud these days), but other apps followed similar design choices as Stoic did.

-I'm now using [Obsidian](https://obsidian.md/) as a fully featured writing app.
-Obsidian comes with some core plugins that you can enable.
+I'm now using [Obsidian](https://obsidian.md/) as a fully featured writing app on my laptop and mobile phone.
+Obsidian comes with core plugins that you can enable.
 One is "Daily Notes", which does something similar to Stoic.
 Nonetheless, I still keep using Stoic as a companion CLI application to Obsidian; with light configuration changes, they play perfectly together.

 With the 0.6 version of Stoic, many settings align with those Obsidian defaults.
 In my case, only two settings are tweaked: